ShiNLea/GLPI-search/README.md

 ## Purpose

-This app taps into GLPI's API endpoints, gets data based on the service tag of the laptop entered, and formats the data nicely into an HTML table, which can then be downloaded as a CSV file.
+This app taps into GLPI's API endpoints, gets data based on the service tag of the computer entered, and formats the data nicely into an HTML table, which can then be downloaded as a CSV file.

 ## Usage
 ### Authentication